Sarah Elizabeth Haines

 Thank you so much for being here and taking a moment to check out my music.
 Castaway as a record was a monumental effort for me personally; fighting through the depression and loneliness that many people were also feeling during the pandemic to create something I am really proud of is not an act I will ever take for granted.
 This record was a long time coming in a lot of ways but the sudden solitude of mid-late 2020 was the spark I needed to finally dive deep in a way I hadn't been able to previously, and it brought sounds and words and a grounded boldness out of me that I would not have been able to imagine in a previous iteration of myself.
 One idea I kept coming back to obsessively was this ::

 It is said that no person is an island, but we forget that we are all the sea.
-It is in our very nature, especially those of women, to flow and adapt; we all contain multitudes and mysteries in our depths, but to find them we must be brave enough to take the plunge.
+It is in our very nature, especially the nature of women, to flow and adapt; we all contain multitudes and mysteries in our depths, but to find them we must be brave enough to take the plunge.
 In my travels I always find myself seeking riverbanks, lakesides and shore lines to commune with, and they have brought me comfort in lonely times.
-We are all made up of more than half water, after all
+We are all made up of more than half water, after all.

 I'm really proud of this whole album.
 Please listen to it when you have a moment.
 I appreciate you.